rajeshnair1984/Project_Obesity/README.md

 </ul>

 ## Research questions to answer:
-1. The more accessible the fast-food restaurant the higher the obesity rate?
+1. The more accessible the fast-food restaurant the higher the obesity rate
-2. Which gender prefers fast food that leads to obesity?
+2. The more 'Top 5' fast food restaurants in a states, the higher the obesity rate
-3. Does the walkable distance to public transport relates to obesity?
+3. The more walkable distance to anywhere, the lower the obesity rate
 4. How many are walking for their day-to-day need?
 (Location of supermarket, bus stops)
 5. The greater number of gyms in a state, the lower the obesity rate
 6. The higher rate of physical activeness, the lower the obesity rate
-7. What population groups are most at risk to not meet physical exercises?
+7. TBA
 8. Younger generation that tends to prefer fast food would be more obese
 9. Older generation that are more immobile tend to be more obese